Background pattern

 ELREXFIO is not recommended during pregnancy.

-Inform your doctor or nurse before receiving ELREXFIO if you are pregnant, think you may be pregnant, or intend to become pregnant.
+Tell your doctor or nurse before you are given ELREXFIO if you are pregnant, think you may be pregnant or are planning to have a baby.

-If you can become pregnant, your doctor must perform a pregnancy test before starting treatment.
+If you can become pregnant, your doctor must do a pregnancy test before you start treatment.

-If you become pregnant during treatment with this medication, inform your doctor or nurse immediately.
+If you become pregnant during treatment with this medicine, tell your doctor or nurse immediately.

 Contraception

-If you can become pregnant, you must use an effective contraceptive method during treatment and for 6 months after stopping ELREXFIO treatment.
+If you can become pregnant, you must use an effective method of contraception during treatment and for 6 months after stopping treatment with ELREXFIO.

 Breastfeeding

-You should not breastfeed during treatment and for 6 months after stopping ELREXFIO treatment.
+You must not breastfeed during treatment and for 6 months after stopping treatment with ELREXFIO.

-Some people may feel tired, dizzy, or confused while receiving ELREXFIO.
-Do not drive, use tools, or operate machinery at least 48 hours after each of your 2 dose escalations, until your symptoms improve or as advised by your healthcare professional.
+Some people may feel tired, dizzy or confused while receiving ELREXFIO.
+Do not drive, use tools or operate machinery until at least 48 hours after each of your first two doses, until your symptoms improve or as advised by your healthcare professional.

 ELREXFIO contains sodium

-ELREXFIO contains less than 1 mmol of sodium (23 mg) per dose; it is essentially “sodium-free”.
+ELREXFIO contains less than 1 mmol of sodium (23 mg) per dose; this is essentially “sodium-free”.

 You will receive ELREXFIO under the supervision of a healthcare professional with experience in cancer treatment.
 The recommended dose of ELREXFIO is 76 mg, but the first two doses will be lower.